The video file size is too big.

 - Produce to the MP4 format to mitigate some file size issues associated with movement.

-You can reduce the file size by compressing the audio during production.
+Compress the audio during production to reduce the file size.
 The MP4 format uses AAC audio compression which produces a good combination of audio quality and file size.
 It is uncommon for uncompressed audio to produce a significant audio difference for your viewers.
-Unless you are featuring an orchestral masterpiece or you recorded mono audio, compress the audio during production.
+Unless you are featuring an orchestral masterpiece or recorded mono audio, compress the audio during production.

-The frame rate determines how many frames per second are shown to the viewer.
-Camtasia custom production settings allow for 1 to 30 frames per second (FPS).
-The default is 30 FPS.
+The frame rate determines how many frames per second (fps) are shown to the viewer.
+Camtasia's custom production settings allow up to 1–60 fps.
+The default frame rate in Camtasia is 30 fps.
 If the recorded content has limited movement, such as a PowerPoint presentation, you can decrease the frame rate.
-To change the frame rate in the Camtasia Recorder:
+To change the frame rate in the Camtasia Recorder, follow the steps below: